lumana/SwiftSDK/README.md

 # SwiftSDK

+SDK with a custom preconfigured WKWebView.

-This is a project for testing the creation of SDK and using with SPM (Swift Package Manager)
+This is a project for testing the creation of SDK and using with SPM (Swift Package Manager).

 1 - Create a Swift / UIKit project and add the package